Lomatium: Selected species

+Distribution and habitat

+The species is native to western Northern America and northern Mexico.

+Most lomatiums are desert species or grow on bluffs or mountain slopes where water is limited for most of the year.

 Ecology

 It grows in a variety of habitats throughout western North America, from coastal bluffs to piles of basalt rock.

-Conservation concerns
+Conservation

 Many species' habitats are under threat by grazing, development, and wildfires.
 Also, some concern exists about particular species such as L. dissectum, which is mainly harvested from the wild for herbal uses.

 Because the genus is so difficult to identify, but has great genetic diversity, new species are still being found today such as L. tarantuloides,.
 Many species often have a very limited geographical range, with the plants being few in number.

-Cultivation and uses
+Uses

 Several species, including L. cous, L. geyeri, and L. macrocarpum, are sometimes known as biscuit roots for their starchy edible roots.
 These are or have been traditional Native American foods, eaten cooked or dried and ground into flour.
 Some Native Americans ground Lomatium into mush and shaped it into cakes and stored them for later use.
 Their flavor has been compared to celery, parsnip, or stale biscuits.
+Lomatium continues to be harvested and eaten by Indigenous people, including members of the Confederated Tribes of the Umatilla Indian Reservation, the Confederated Tribes of the Warm Springs, and the Yakama Nation.